-Marie-Louise Coleiro Preca is the ninth President of the Republic of Malta.
-President Coleiro Preca established a number of entities to nurture dialogue and to foster unity and a culture of positive peace among people, including the “President’s Foundation for the Wellbeing of Society”, “Corporate Citizenship for Responsible Enterprises” (CORE) and “Empower”, a platform of organizations for women in which seventeen women’s organizations come together under one umbrella to secure a stronger voice in the debate for equality that will resonate among women and girls to inspire them to take on leadership roles.
+Marie-Louise Coleiro Preca served as the ninth President of the Republic of Malta from 2014-19.
+While President, she established a number of entities to nurture dialogue and to foster unity and a culture of positive peace among people, including the “President’s Foundation for the Wellbeing of Society”, “Corporate Citizenship for Responsible Enterprises” (CORE) and “Empower”, a platform of women's organizations coming together under one umbrella to secure a stronger voice in the debate for equality and to inspire women and girls to take on leadership roles.

-The President has continuously supported UNIDO to emphasize the importance of gender equality and to advocate for inclusive and sustainable industrial development.
-She will increase these efforts as UNIDO Goodwill Ambassador for women empowerment.
+Coleiro Preca has supported UNIDO in emphasizing the importance of gender equality and advocating for inclusive and sustainable industrial development.

-In September 2018, the President has also been announced as Champion of the Third Industrial Development Decade for Africa (IDDA III) and will support UNIDO in enhancing the Decade's visibility.
+In September 2018, she was also made a Champion of the Third Industrial Development Decade for Africa (IDDA III) and will support UNIDO in enhancing the Decade's visibility.

 Helen Hai is the CEO of the Made in Africa Initiative which advises African governments on industrialization and investment promotion.
-She is also co-Founder of C&H Garments, a pioneer Pan-Africa export-oriented garments manufacturer.
+She is also co-Founder of C&H Garments, a pioneering Pan-African export-oriented garments manufacturer.

 In 2016, Hai was awarded the prestigious National Order of Lion of Senegal.
 She is on the committee of the Global Commission on Business and Sustainable Development.
-As UNIDO's Goodwill Ambassador HAI Helen focuses on Africa’s industrialization.
+As UNIDO's Goodwill Ambassador, Hai focuses on Africa’s industrialization.

 Watch the video of Hai's appointment as UNIDO Goodwill Ambassador here.